International FJ

 The International FJ is a Dutch sailboat that was designed by Uus Van Essen and Conrad Gülcher as a trainer and one design racer, first built in 1956.

 The boat was initially called the Flying Dutchman Junior (after the Flying Dutchman one design racer), as it was designed as a trainer for that Olympic sailing class boat.
 It was later called the Flying Junior.
 In 1980 the name was again officially changed to the International FJ.

 The design became a World Sailing accepted International class in 1972-73.
+Now, it is used in a variety of college sailing races.

 Production

-The design has been built by a large number of companies including Grampian Marine and Paceship Yachts in Canada, Chantier Naval Costantini in France, Alpa Yachts, Centro Nautico Adriatico, Comar Yachts and Nautivela in Italy, Advance Sailboat Corp, W. D. Schock Corp, Whitecap Composites and Zim Sailing in the United States.
+The design has been built by a large number of companies including Grampian Marine and Paceship Yachts in Canada, Chantier Naval Costantini in France, Alpa Yachts, Centro Nautico Adriatico, Comar Yachts, Galetti and Nautivela in Italy, Van Doesburg, Dusseldorp, Van Wettum and Perry Lengton in The Nederlands, Advance Sailboat Corp, W. D. Schock Corp, Whitecap Composites and Zim Sailing in the United States.

+The first Flying Junior was built by Pim van den Brink (Kolibri) in the Dutch village Stompwijk.

-4,600 boats have been built.
+4,600 + boats have been built.

 W. D. Schock Corp records indicate that they built 70 boats between 1968 and 1972.

 It remains in production by Centro Nautico Adriatico, Zim Sailing and Whitecap Composites.